judell/thali/PriorArt.md

 ## Identity verification

-In the manual scenario, users examine the digital fingerprints of other users’ public keys.
-Digital fingerprints are hexadecimal strings generated dynamically using a secure hash algorithm (SHA­1, approved by Federal Information Processing Standards) to hash a user’s public keys.
+In the manual scenario, users examine the digital fingerprints of other users' public keys.
+Digital fingerprints are hexadecimal strings generated dynamically using a secure hash algorithm (SHA­1, approved by Federal Information Processing Standards) to hash a user's public keys.
 Fingerprints are easier for people to read than public keys, yet just as secure.
-Public keys, which Groove 2007 uses to verify signatures on messages, travel in a user’s contact information.
-The contact information is a user’s electronic identity; it can be stored in the Groove Public Directory on local directory servers where it’s readily available to other users.
-Fingerprint based authentication involves contacting the person using an out­of­band means such as a phone call to confirm their fingerprint value is correct.
+Public keys, which Groove 2007 uses to verify signatures on messages, travel in a user's contact information.
+The contact information is a user's electronic identity; it can be stored in the Groove Public Directory on local directory servers where it's readily available to other users.
+Fingerprint based authentication involves contacting the person using an out-of-band means such as a phone call to confirm their fingerprint value is correct.

 ## Peer to Peer Chapter 18: Security